arangodb/arangodb/Documentation/UserManual/Foxx.md

 #### request.render
 @copydetails JSF_foxx_BaseMiddleware_response_render

-## Manifest Files
+## The Manifest File

-When you start arangod with the `--app` option, ArangoDB scans the given directory on every request for files called `manifest.json`.
-There can be a file in the root directory and in each direct subdirectory if you want that.
-The content is a JSON object with three keys: `apps`, `lib` and `assets`.
+In the `manifest.json` you define the components of your application: The content is a JSON object with the following keys:

-`apps` is an object that matches routes to files:
+* `name`: Name of the application (Meta information)
+* `version`: Current version of the application (Meta information)
+* `description`: A short description of the application (Meta information)
+* `thumbnail`: Path to a thumbnail that represents the application (Meta information)
+* `apps`: Map routes to FoxxApplications

-* The `key` is the route you want to mount at
+* `lib`: Base path for the models you want to require
-* The `value` is the path to the JavaScript file containing the `FoxxApplication`s you want to mount
+* `models`: Base path for the models you want to require

-You can add multiple applications in one manifest in this way.

-In addition you can add an optional `lib` String.
-This is a path to a folder containing multiple JavaScript files which define CommonJS modules that you want to use in your Foxx apps.
-They will all be loaded, so you can require them as usual.
-The `lib` folder can be structured however you want.
-If you have a folder `models` in your `lib` folder containing a file `user.js`, you can require it with `user = require("models/user")`.

-Also optional is the definition of an `asset` directive.
-Read more about in the section Assets.
+* `files`: Deliver files
+* `assets`: Deliver pre-processed files
+* `setup`: Path to a setup script
+* `teardown`: Path to a teardown script

 A more complete example for a Manifest file:

     {
+      "name": "my_website",
+      "version": "1.2.1",
+      "description": "My Website with a blog and a shop", "thumnail": "images/website-logo.png",

       "apps": {
         "/blog": "apps/blog.js",
         "/shop": "apps/shop.js"
       },

       "lib": "lib",
+      "models": "models",

+      "files": {
+        "/images": "images"
+      },

       "assets": {
         "application.js": [
           "vendor/jquery.js",
           "assets/javascripts/*"
         ]
+      },

+      "setup": "scripts/setup.js",
+      "teardown": "scripts/teardown.js"
     }

+### `setup` and `teardown`

+You can provide a path to a JavaScript file that prepares ArangoDB for your application (or respectively removes it entirely).
+These scripts have access to `appCollection` and `appCollectionName` just like models.
+Use the `setup` script to create all collections your application needs and fill them with initial data if you want to.
+Use the `teardown` script to remove all collections you have created.

+### `apps` is an object that matches routes to files:

+* The `key` is the route you want to mount at
+* The `value` is the path to the JavaScript file containing the `FoxxApplication` you want to mount

+You can add multiple applications in one manifest this way.

+### The `files`

+Deliver all files in a certain folder without modifying them.
+You can deliver text files as well as binaries:

+    "files": {
+      "/images": "images"
     }

-## Assets
+### The `assets`

-The value for the asset key is an object consisting of paths that are matched to files they are composed of.
-Let"s take the following example:
+The value for the asset key is an object consisting of paths that are matched to the files they are composed of.
+Let's take the following example:

   "assets": {
     "application.js": [